Aloe Vera: Complete Guide

 How To Recover Aloe Vera Plant

-The Aloe vera is a non-cacti succulent plant that is relatively easy to care.
+The Aloe vera is a non-cacti succulent plant that is relatively easy to care for.
 So that it grows well, it needs a substrate that drains water well, a lot of light and regular watering.
 But sometimes problems can arise that we will have to solve to revive it.

-It is a very resistant succulent and to revive it we will have to put it in semi-shade, where it is protected from the sun king.
+It is a very resistant succulent and to revive it we will have to put it in semi-shade, where it is protected from the exposure to the direct sunlight.
 If there are whole leaves burned, we can remove them to make it look better.

 - First, we will extract it from the pot and we will remove all the soil that we can.